eegg/school-policies-and-procedures/admissions.rst

 When this stage is reached:

+.. container:: explanation

+   **Why the delay before the first session?**

+   The Enrolment Form is a complex document.
+   It will take time to transfer data from it to other appropriate records.
+   There may be special considerations to take into account for that child (e.g. medical conditions) before they begin.
+   There may be questions of legitimacy to consider before the child begins (e.g., credit checks on the client).

 * provide the guardian with a `Welcome Pack`_.
 * prepare all record-keeping for the child's first session
-* the date of the child's first session is noted in the `Setting Diary`_, being not before one working week of the date of completion of the `Enrolment Form`_, as will have been noted in the `Setting Diary`_.
+* the date of the child's first session is noted in the Setting Diary, being not before one working week of the date of completion of the `Enrolment Form`_, as will have been noted in the Setting Diary.